daydreamlive/scope-overworld/README.md

 ### Configure HuggingFace Token

 > [!IMPORTANT]
-> Scope will only be able to download the model weights for you if you are a part of the Waypoint-1 private beta and your HuggingFace account has access to the model repo.
+> Scope will only be able to download the model weights for you if your HuggingFace account has access to the model repo.

 Configure your `read` HuggingFace [token](https://huggingface.co/docs/hub/en/security-tokens) which will be used for authentication when downloading model weights.